Geomagnetic Calculators, Maps, Models and Software

 The EMM2010 is an epoch 2010 release of the Enhanced Magnetic Model, intended to calculate the magnetic field for both the Earth's internal magnetic field as well as the crustal field.
 It extends to degree and order 720, resolving magnetic anomalies down to 56 km wavelength.
 It is updated along the same schedule as the standard World Magnetic Model.

 The HDGM is a product of NGDC which is updated annually.
 It includes the internally generated Main Field, the secular variation of the field, the crustal field to degree and order 720, and a basic model for the external field.
 To purchase the model contact us.
-For more details and case studies see: http://geomag.us/models/HDGM.html.
+For more details see our HDGM page!

 Stand-alone software, suitable for running on personal computers are provided